Hybrid Training for Vision-Language-Action Models: Method

 While one could compute the loss directly as the weighted sum of the three terms, for each datapoint, this would reduce variability in the batches, as the model would contain the same thoughts and actions multiple times in the same batch.
 In order to avoid this, we propose to use a Monte Carlo estimate of the objective in Equation \ref{eq:hyt_vla}.
 Rather than being used as loss coefficients, the weights $w_a, w_\tau, w_f$ define the probabilities of sampling the corresponding inputs and outputs for the model during training.
 This way, at each batch sampled during training, the model receives modality tokens, actions and thoughts, with probabilities that are defined by the coefficients.

 To summarize, in order to train a VLA with \our, one needs to specify: (i) the probability distributions to be learned, (ii) a set of values to use for the modality variable, and (iii) a set of coefficients/probabilities for sampling data during training.
-In this work, we adopt the distributions defined in Eq. \ref{hyt:prob}, with modality variables defined as simple texts, such as ``$<act>$" or ``$<think>$", and with the set of coefficients $\{w_a : 0.25, w_\tau : 0.5, w_f : 0.25\}$.
+In this work, we adopt the distributions defined in Eq. \ref{hyt:prob}, with modality variables defined as simple texts, such as ``$<act>$" or ``$<think>$" and with the set of coefficients $\{w_a : 0.25, w_\tau : 0.5, w_f : 0.25\}$.
+An ablation study on the coefficients and how each distribution impacts performance is presented in Appendix.
 A simplified diagram illustrating \our (with only two kinds of outputs) is shown in Figure \ref{fig:method}.